Efficient Stackelberg Strategies for Finitely Repeated Games: Introduction

-In proving our main result (Theorem~\ref{thm:stack_policy}) about efficiently computing a near optimal Stackelberg leader algorithm, we use a sequence of ideas.
-Our main workhorse is a linear program (similar in spirit to that of~\cite{Zuo2015OptimalMS}) that is used to upper bound the average (per round) payoff that the leader can guarantee themselves against a rational follower.
+\paragraph{\bf Our Techniques} In proving our main result (Theorem~\ref{thm:stack_policy}) about efficiently computing a near optimal Stackelberg Leader algorithm, we use a sequence of ideas.
+Our main workhorse is a linear program (similar in spirit to that of~\cite{Zuo2015OptimalMS}) that is used to upper bound the average (per round) payoff that the Leader can guarantee themselves against a rational Follower.
 This linear program additionally gives us an ``ideal" empirical distribution over the action pairs that the transcript of play must follow to achieve the aforementioned value.
-We then convert this ideal empirical distribution into a concrete transcript of play for both the leader and follower.
-Akin to Littman and Stone~\cite{littman2005polynomial} and Zuo and Tang~\cite{Zuo2015OptimalMS}, we use the notion of ``threats" to stabilize such a transcript so as to force the follower to play along with it.
+We then convert this ideal empirical distribution into a concrete transcript of play for both the Leader and Follower.
+Akin to~\cite{littman2005polynomial},~\cite{Zuo2015OptimalMS} and~\cite{benoit1984finitely} we use the notion of ``threats" to stabilize such a transcript so as to force the Follower to play along with it.
+Our construction carefully choreographs the order of action pairs in this transcript to ensure that the Follower's best response is to follow the prescribed transcript.